Soil contamination by heavy metals: what is the impact?

 When water from precipitation or snowmelt penetrates contaminated soil, it can pick up trace elements of dissolved heavy metals.
 The contaminated water then seeps down through the soil to the groundwater that flows into the area’s drainage basin.
 The severity of this phenomenon varies depending on the characteristics of the soil (permeability, acidity, etc.) and the types of heavy metals present.

-In some areas, this can lead to sources of drinking water being contaminated, putting the health of the population in danger.
+In some areas, this can lead to sources of drinking water being contaminated, putting the health of the local population in danger.

 How to decontaminate soil that contains heavy metals